 3. Treating Heat-Related Rashes

-You may like to remove or reduce baby’s clothing to allow the skin to breathe and cool off.
+You may like to remove or reduce the baby’s clothing to allow the skin to breathe and cool off.
 Use pure cotton, which is a soft and breathable fabric.
-Keeping the baby in an air-conditioned room or cool place can help relieve some of the irritation and discomfort faced by the baby.
-Applying Lacto Calamine lotion on the neck rash can help in calming and comforting the skin.
+Keeping the baby in an air-conditioned room or cool place can help relieve some of the irritation and discomfort faced by him.
+Applying calamine lotion on the neck rash can help in calming and comforting the skin.

 Home Remedies to Cure Neck Rash in Your Child